jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-1/chapter-1.md

-+++
+---
+heading: "Chapter 1"
+title: "The Relation of Laws to different Beings"
+weight: 2
-title= "The Relation of Laws to different Beings" date= 2015-09-30 image= "/covers/spirit.jpg" description= "Each domain or layer of the universe has its laws designed by the Creator" linkb= "/research/montesquieu/spirit-of-the-laws/book-1/chapter-1" linkbtext= "Chapter 1" linkf= "/research/montesquieu/spirit-of-the-laws/book-1/chapter-3" linkftext= "Chapter 2"
+description: "Each domain or layer of the universe has its laws designed by the Creator"
-+++
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 Laws generally are the necessary relations arising from the nature of things.
 In this sense, all beings have their laws.
 - The Deity has his laws.